Spring Garden Revival

 Contact Watertown's Department of Public Works for Municipal Mulch Programs & Yard Waste Management

-Residents of Watertown can access municipal mulch and yard waste management services through seasonal programs coordinated by the city.
-Mulch is typically available for pickup in spring and fall at designated locations, with resident permits or stickers required for access.
-Finished compost and mulch blends are produced from municipal tree maintenance and storm debris processing, ensuring a sustainable local supply.
-Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic per MassDEP), and brush must be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
+Watertown residents benefit from robust municipal mulch and yard waste programs coordinated by the Department of Public Works.
+Seasonal mulch distribution typically occurs in spring and fall, with bulk pickup available at designated locations.
+Residents must present a valid permit or sticker for access.
+Finished compost and mulch blends are produced from municipal tree maintenance and storm debris, ensuring sustainable sourcing.
+Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic), and brush must be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
 The Transfer Station operates on set hours and requires permits and fees for certain services.
-Municipal mulch is free or low-cost, while regional suppliers offer certified organic hardwood (30-50/cubic yard), shredded bark (35-60/cubic yard), and decorative stone (50-100/cubic yard).
-All materials must be clean, pesticide-free, properly aged (6-12 months for wood chips), and certified disease-free.
-For more information, contact: Watertown Department of Public Works
+Mulch quality is strictly monitored—materials must be free of construction debris and pesticides, properly aged for 6-12 months, and certified disease-free.
+For more information or to coordinate yard waste disposal, contact:

 124 Orchard Street, Watertown, MA 02472